EmmanuelaJoy/quote-application/README.md

 # QuoteApp

-<p>This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.5.</p>
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.5.

+## Project Description

-<p>It is an Angular App that enables a user to create votes and have those voted on whether they are terrible or inspirational.</p>
+<p>QuoteApp is an Angular App that enables a user to create votes and have those voted on whether they are terrible or inspirational.</p>

 <p>It also highlights the quote with the highest number of votes and shows the amount of time that has passed since the quote was created.</p>